mqq-marek/ProjectEuler-254/README.md

 ```

-sum_sg(50000) has length 5552 last digits are 126984132135059 computed in 4.09 seconds
-sum_sg(100000) has length 11108 last digits are 269841280147918 computed in 27.90 seconds
-Execution time increased too fast for our task.

-That is because of processed values has huge amount of digits and cost of
+Execution time increases because of processed values
+have huge amount of digits and cost of
-operation growing faster than linear.
+such operation growing faster than linear.

 ## Day 5